 - Bad: Last Known Value

 - Communication has failed.
 However, the last known value is available.
-The 'age' of the value may be determined from the TimeStamp
+The age of the value may be determined by means of the TimeStamp

 - Bad: Comm Failure